 Early traditions portray her as the God of the storehouse, and so she oversees all of the food, dates, wool, meat, and grain; the gates of the storehouse are a familiar emblem of Ishtar.
 She was also the goddess of rain and thunderstorms.

 Because this festival occurs at the Spring Equinox, the Christians adopted it into the day when their dying God would rise from the grave.
 It is one of the Christian holidays with pagan origins that has the most connections to the mystery religions of the Medditrainan region.
-These religions include those from Assyrian, Babylonian, Egyptian, Persian, and Sumerian traditions.
+These religions include Assyrian, Babylonian, Egyptian, Persian, and Sumerian traditions.

 The Christian Easter ritual often re-enacts the crucifixion, rising from the grave and disappearing into the heavens.
 It’s a typology for no less than 20 dying-Gods from these religions.
 Some say the zombie legend is the New Testament story of Jesus and other followers rasing from the grave.